Direction for firing in field and mountain QF artillery

 in 1904, required the introduction of new firing rules to replace those

 Between 1905 and 1908 the new guns were intensively tested and finally the revised standard version of the Наставление за стрелбата въ полската и планинската скорострелна артилерия was published in 1908, followed in 1909 by a detailed exposition written by col. Kalin Naydenov (Новото наставление на стрлбата в полската и планинската артилерия на практика, Sofia 1909), that covered only the first four section of the Direction.

-Basically the direction dealt with the quick-firing guns, but gave also some instructions about the employment of the old not quick-firing guns on the new conditions.
-It included five sections :
+Basically the direction deals with the quick-firing guns, but gives also some instructions about the employment of the old not quick-firing guns on the new conditions.
+It includes five sections :